Hearts for the Homeless relies on volunteers to help us carry out our programs.

 If you are interested in learning more about volunteering with Hearts please see the job descriptions below.
 Volunteer applications can be downloaded on this website.
 Once you have filled them out, you can send them back to us via email at firstname.lastname@example.org or USPS to Hearts for the Homeless, PO Box 437, Buffalo, NY 14223

 Thrift Store Assistant

-Kitchen volunteers assist Hearts’ cook to prepare sandwiches and hot meals that our Volunteer Mobile Crews distribute to our poor and homeless clients.
-Other tasks that a kitchen volunteer may be asked to do is package desserts, make up food bags, or organize the food pantry.
+Daytime Kitchen volunteers assist Hearts’ cook to prepare sandwiches and hot meals that our Volunteer Mobile Crews distribute to our poor and homeless clients.
+Other tasks that a kitchen volunteer may be asked to do are package desserts, make up food bags, or organize the food pantry.

 Hearts has been feeding the homeless since 1990.
 We use 5 separate Mobile Crew Teams; each volunteer crew member goes out on the same night weekly.
 The Mobile Crew Teams meet at our center at 890 Tonawanda St. (Buffalo, 14207).
 Together the team travels aboard our shuttle bus that we call The Mobile Soup Kitchen and take already prepared food to the Erie County/Buffalo Library Downtown to serve the homeless and poor who will be waiting in line to receive their meal.
 Together we return to our Tonawanda St. address.